BenSFGamer/Deltarune-web/README.md

 https://tobyfox.itch.io/deltarune

 2/10/25 Update
 Everything is a uploaded.
-Next step is to compile some of the file to WebAssembly (.wasmb) so that the software would run in broswer as it would on an OS.
+Next step is to compile some of the file to WebAssembly (.wasmb) and Emscripten (Emcc) and so that the software would run in broswer as it would on an OS.